kevinsun0904/cse15l-lab-reports/week1-lab-report.md

 * FIrst, I pressed `Ctrl+Shift+`` to open the terminal on VScode.
 This should look like this:
 <img width="1214" alt="screenshot4" src="https://user-images.githubusercontent.com/122562552/212165373-c59403e1-b477-43c1-aa09-6365d080930c.PNG">

 * Then I typed `ssh cs15lwi23aqq@ifeng6.ucsd.edu` in the terminal.
-(If you are logging into your own account, replace the 'aqq' part with letters from your own username)
+(If you are logging into your own account, replace the `aqq` part with letters from your own username)